Fredobedo/JVS2X/README.md

  <BR>&nbsp&nbsp&nbsp-&nbspLinux
  <BR>&nbsp&nbsp&nbsp-&nbspApple
  <BR>
- <BR>TODO: Implement HID for PS4, XBOX One, etc. :)
+ <BR>TODO: Implement HID for PS4, XBOX One, etc. when I have time or with your help :)
  <BR>
  <BR>This project is highly inspirated from other projects referenced at the bottom of this page.
  <BR>Do not hesitate to look at these projects to have more information.